junaga/windows/readme.md

 ### "N" Editions

 In 2004 [European lawmakers forced Microsoft](https://en.wikipedia.org/wiki/Microsoft_Corp._v._Commission), _after fining them 800 Million dollars_, to release future Windows distributions, without some of the preinstalled in-house apps from Microsoft. _Windows Media Player_ or _Skype_ would not be on the desktop by default to weaken Microsofts desktop software dominance.
 The plan never really worked out, and modern Apps like _Microsoft Teams_ could malfunction, because some other software _like DRM or Codecs_ would also be missing on the system.
 This can be fixed by installing the [_Media Feature Pack_](https://support.microsoft.com/en-us/topic/media-feature-pack-list-for-windows-n-editions-c1c6fffa-d052-8338-7a79-a4bb980a700a) on Windows 10/11 N Edition systems through the Windows Update settings menu.

-## Installation

-1. Plug the USB Drive into your PC and boot the _Windows Preinstallation Environment_ from the PC Firmware (BIOS or UEFI) UI.
-2. Select "Windows 11 Pro" for installation, **not "N"**.
-3. Follow the onscreen installation instructions, and complete the setup.
-4. un/install the apps you like, with `winget.exe`
-   - `winget.exe install debian.debian` to setup WSL
-   - `winget.exe uninstall xbox` etc.